 25 STEM Activities Easy Enough for Preschoolers

-We built an apple boat, a toothpick-marshmallow castle, attempted a pom-pom drop, and indulged in baking soda science.
+Below we've got easy instructions to help you and your budding scientist build an apple boat or a toothpick-marshmallow castle, attempt a pom-pom drop, or indulged in baking soda science.
 Read on for a list of 25 tried-and-true screen-free STEM activities to do with your preschooler.

 OUR LATEST VIDEOS